Skip to contents

-By default, the RoBMA package estimates an ensemble of 36 meta-analytic models and provides functions for convenient manipulation with the fitted object.
+By default, the RoBMA package estimates an ensemble of 36 meta-analytic models and provides functions for convenient manipulation of the fitted object.
 However, the package has been designed so it can be used as a framework for estimating any combination of meta-analytic models (or a single model).
 Here, we illustrate how to build a custom ensemble of meta-analytic models - specifically the same ensemble that is used in ‘classical’ Bayesian Model-Averaged Meta-Analysis (Bartoš et al., 2021; Gronau et al., 2017, 2021).
 See this vignette if you are interested in building more customized ensembles or Bartoš et al. (2022) for a tutorial on fitting (custom) models in JASP.

 Reproducing Bayesian Model-Averaged Meta-Analysis (BMA)